-I love the age of 3 as it’s when kids are really able to fully express both their desires for a party theme and their excitement for the theme and party!
+I love the age of 3 for birthdays.
+Fun as the first birthday and second birthday parties are, the third is when kids are really able to fully express both their desires for a party theme and their excitement for the theme and party!

 Tess was very funny when we were deciding on a theme.